indygreg/PyOxidizer/apple-codesign/docs/apple_codesign.rst

 * Signing, notarizing, and stapling disk images / ``.dmg`` files.

-**What this all means is that you can sign, notarize, and release Apple software from Linux and Windows without needing access to proprietary Apple software!**
+**What this all means is that you can sign, notarize, and release Apple software from non-Apple operating systems (like Linux and Windows) without needing access to proprietary Apple software!**

 Other features include: